Avalanche-io/coreos-nvidia/README.md

     docker run --privileged=true -t coreos-nvidia

+To confirm the module is loaded.

+    lsmod | grep -i nvidia

 #### Notes

 There may be a batter base image, and some post build cleanup that could be done to make the container smaller.